Dr. Stephen Minister

 "In Praise of Wanderers and Insomniacs: Economy, Excess, and Self-Overcoming," presented at the International Conference of the Friedrich Nietzsche Society, "Nietzsche and Ethics" (September 2004, Brighton, England).

-"Philosophy's Critical Potential for a Child of One's Time: Hegel and Levinas on the Relation between Philosophy and Society," presented at Boston College 6th Annual Graduate Student Conference, "Philosophy's Service" (April 2005, Boston).
+"Philosophy's Critical Potential for a Child of One's Time: Hegel and Levinas on the Relation between Philosophy and Society," presented at Boston College 6th Annual Graduate Student Conference, "Philosophy's Service" (April 2005, Boston College).

-"Critique and the Socially Conditioned Subject: Thinking the Ethical Life with Hegel and Levinas," presented at the Loyola University Chicago Graduate Conference in Philosophy, "Encounters with the Other" (March 2005, Chicago).
+"Critique and the Socially Conditioned Subject: Thinking the Ethical Life with Hegel and Levinas," presented at the Loyola University Chicago Graduate Conference in Philosophy, "Encounters with the Other" (March 2005, Loyola University, Chicago).